McclellandKmra/RecipeMaster/README.md

 Recipe Master is a free application for people who like to cook!
 With Recipe Master you can create and save recipes for easy access on any device.

+Development will slow down on this project, but I still plan to finish all of the intended features, including deploying this on a physical device.
 # How to use Recipe Master:
 ## Account Creation
 Creating an account is simple, all you need is an email and a password to get started.